hit a cyclist, lose your driver's licence

 In short, I think I've raised some questions about it's fairness at least.
 And I may be wrong, but can you just let me know why I'm wrong?
 Or did I miss it in the previous post(s)?
 Im not being facetious.

-responding to a comment by trickmilla
+comment by trickmilla

 08.25.10 - 5:59 pm